 The LGBTQ+ Advisory Council has put together this resource guide to help our LGBTQ+ students, faculty and staff deal with the COVID-19 crisis.
-For the latest information about the university response and resources to COVID-19, please consult the main university COVID-19 webpage.
+For the latest information about the University response and resources, please consult the University's COVID-19 website.

 Vulnerability of LGBTQ+ people